enovin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path: Add /action to the path, making it the last directory the shell looks into when looking for a program

+3-paths: Display the number of directories in PATH